makerdao/mips/MIP78/MIP78.md

 - The compensation formula should discourage zero-sum thinking among Recognized Delegates.
 One Recognized Delegate's compensation should be as independent as possible from another Recognized Delegate's compensation.
 This would not be achievable with a shared pool system.
 - Compensation should be positively skewed toward Recognized Delegates with smaller MKR weight to encourage recruitment of new Recognized Delegates, allowing them to be bootstrapped into the system.
 - There should be a cap on the maximum DAI compensation per delegate to prevent excessive compensation from being paid to Recognized Delegates.
 This threshold should be high enough to incentivize Recognized Delegates to actively seek out MKR holders to delegate to them, rather than relying on attracting a moderate amount of delegated MKR.
 The cap may also be important for MKR delegators who wish to delegate but do not want to increase the total Recognized Delegate compensation.
 If delegating always increases the total Recognized Delegate compensation, then potential delegators might hesitate to delegate.
 - Recognized Delegates who can attract large amounts of delegated MKR should receive enough compensation that they have the option to hire an assistant(s).
-This will allow them to keep abreast of Governance Proposals in the Maker Protocol, given that they have the highest MKR voting weight.
+This will allow them to keep abreast of Governance Proposals in the Maker Protocol, which is critical given that they have the highest MKR voting weight.
 - The system should allow for and appropriately compensate Recognized Delegates acting as part of a team or group, and not just be geared toward single individuals.
 - There should be an overall cap on the amount of DAI that can be paid out to Recognized Delegates to protect the DAO and MKR holders from excessive expense.